eldeinsum/GPU-Remoting/docs/implement_new_apis.md

 Default implementation is a fallback used when the custom implementation is not provided, and it can handle simple cases.
 Custom implementation is user-defined or to handle complex cases.
 If default is enough in your case, add a `#[cuda_hook(...)]` declaration.
 Otherwise, add a `#[cuda_custom_hook]` declaration.
 This will prevent system creating unimplemented placeholder and use implemented one instead.

+Mapping of `proc_id` can be found at https://github.com/SJTU-IPADS/PhoenixOS/tree/main/autogen/autogen_cuda/supported/11.3.

 You can read the next section to check if the API can be supported by default implementation.

 2. Add implementation code in both client and server side.